Predominating a vertex in the connected domination game: Proof of Theorem

 \item[Case 5:] There exists an optimal game $P\in \cG$ such that, at a stage of the game, every optimal move of the next player dominates only $x$ from the set of vertices which have not been dominated so far.

 Since Case 2 is excluded, it cannot happen during the first $2k-3$ moves of $P$.
 Since Case 3 is excluded and every legal choice is optimal for Staller, this move cannot be $s_{k-1}$.
 Further, this move cannot be the last move of the game on $G$, because then, by deleting the last move from $\widehat{P}$, we would obtain a connected dominating set of $G|x$ that is smaller then $\ggcd(G)$.
 This contradicts the exclusion of Case 1.
 Therefore, we may assume that $\ggcd(G)=2k$ and Dominator selects the move $d_k$ when this situation arises.
 Since Case 4 is excluded, we may suppose that there is a legal, but not optimal, move $u$ such that $N(u) \setminus N[\widehat{P}_{2k-2}]$ contains a vertex different from $x$.
 In fact, by Corollary~\ref{cor:adv}, the non-optimal move $u$ cannot dominate $x$.
 Now, consider the optimal game $P$ on $G$.
 If the last move $s_k$ is different from $x$, then $\widehat{P}\setminus \{d_k\}$ is a connected dominating set in $G|x$ that contradicts the equality $\gamma_{\rm c}(G|x)= \ggcd(G)$.
+Note that in this case $\widehat{P}\setminus \{d_k\}$ is connected because it contains the first $2k - 2$ moves of the game, and since $s_k$ is different from $x$ it must be connected to one of the previous moves.
 Thus, $s_k=x$ and this move dominates the set $Z=N(x) \setminus N[\widehat{P}_{2k-2}]$.
 After the move $d_k$, the vertex $u$ remains playable.
 Since Staller cannot delay the end of the game, $u$ dominates the entire set $Z$.
 It gives a contradiction again, as $u$ would be an optimal move for Dominator.
 Indeed, if Dominator selects $u$ as his $k^{\rm th}$ move, then Staller is forced to finish the game on $G$ by dominating $x$ with her $k^{\rm th}$ move.
 We conclude that the condition of Case 5 cannot be satisfied if each of Case 1--4 is excluded.

 \item[Case 6:] None of the previous conditions is true.

 In this case, Dominator plays on $G|x$ by following an optimal startegy for $G$ with the restriction that he never plays a vertex which dominates only $x$.
 Since Case 5 is excluded, Dominator always has an optimal move on $G$ that satisfies this condition.
 By the same reason, Staller always has a legal move on $G|x$ that is also optimal on $G$.
 In this way, Dominator's strategy ensures that the game on $G|x$ finishes in exactly $\ggcd(G)$ moves and consequently, $\ggcd(G|x) = \ggcd(G)$.
 Using the condition $\ggcd(G)\ge 3$, we conclude the desired result $\ggcd(G|x) \le 2\ggcd(G)-3$. \end{description}